hy2015tr/LeetCode2020/README.md

-# Leetcode2020
+# LeetCode2020

-Sample Leetcode questions and answers in JavaScript
+Sample LeetCode questions and answers in JavaScript Language.